Backendless/ui-builder-library/components/bl-ace-code-editor/README.md

-# Ace Editor
+# Ace Code Editor

-Ace Editor is a component of Backendless UI-Builder designer.
-The Ace Editor component is the high-performance code editor for the web.
+Ace Code Editor is a component of Backendless UI-Builder designer.
+The Ace Code Editor component is the high-performance code editor for the web.
 This component is created using the [react-ace](https://www.npmjs.com/package/react-ace) library.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>